 You will not be able to attend CSUN in Fall 2011 as a First-Time Freshman unless you were exempt from the test(s) because of high SAT or ACT scores, AP tests or completion of certain EAP courses in high school.

 I never heard about the EPT/ELM requirement.
 Why can't I take it later?

-There were numerous opportunities to take these placements exams throughout the application cycle.
-The requirement to test and the deadline to test were communicated to all prospective freshmen in many forms-- letters, email, websites, etc.
+There are numerous opportunities to take these placement exams throughout the application cycle.
+The requirement to test and the deadline to test are communicated to all prospective freshmen in many forms-- letters, email, websites, etc.

 What are my options if I missed the EPT/ELM test?